Charles Baxter (politician): Politics

 Baxter first attempted to enter parliament at the 1911 state election, but was defeated by Frederick Monger in the seat of York.
 At the 1914 Legislative Council elections, he was elected to East Province for the Country Party, replacing the retiring Thomas Wilding.
 He would be re-elected in 1920, 1926, 1932, 1938, and 1946, on each occasion unopposed.

 In June 1917, when Henry Lefroy replaced Frank Wilson as premier, Baxter was made a minister without portfolio in his government.
 He was made Minister for Agriculture in April 1919, when Hal Colebatch became premier, but Colebatch's government lasted less than a month before James Mitchell replaced him as leader of the Nationalist Party (and thus premier).
 Baxter was again made a minister without portfolio under Mitchell, serving in that capacity until the 1921 state election.
 He returned to the ministry after the 1930 election, as Minister for Country Water Supplies and Minister for Trading Concerns.

 When Norbert Keenan resigned from the ministry in late 1931, Baxter was also made Chief Secretary.
 He held his three portfolios until the defeat of Mitchell's government at the 1933 election.
 Baxter remained in parliament until his death in Perth in March 1950, aged 75.

 He had married Jessica Minnie Millsom in 1896, with whom he had five children.
 One of his sons, Norman Eric Baxter, won the by-election occasioned by his death, and later also became a government minister.
-His oldest daughter Dorothy became a arial Acrobat on the early biplanes and later married WW1 ace Paul McGuinness who later started Qantas.
+His oldest daughter Dorothy became a aerial acrobat on the early biplanes and later married WWI ace Paul McGuinness, who later started Qantas.